Djodyyy/Djodyyy/README.md

 - 🧑‍💻 I'm a freelance web developer, currently working as IT Support Specialist at **PT Metro Pearl Indonesia**, a shoe manufacturing company.
 - 🌐 I’ve built systems like the **Web Sistem Informasi Desa** and **MLM Management System** for **Jawara Group**, a herbal medicine company.
 - ⚙️ I believe: **Every line of code I write is a step toward making someone’s life a bit easier.**
-- 💬 Tech stack I use: **CSS, HTML, JavaScript, PHP, Laragon, MySql, Bootstrap**
+- 💬 Tech stack I use: **CSS, HTML, JavaScript, PHP, Laragon, MySQL, Bootstrap**
 - 🚀 I'm always learning to stay updated with new technologies and AI developments.

 ---